Victor Dave: Early life and career

-Victor Dave was born in Aalst, Belgium, on February 25, 1847, to a customs officer.
+Victor Dave was born in Aalst, Belgium, on 25 February 1847, to a customs officer.
 He showed interest in freethinking and socialism in his youth and attended the University of Liège and Université libre de Bruxelles.
 The Marxist socialist Paul Lafargue introduced Dave to the anarchist political thought of Proudhon at an 1869 international student congress in Liège.
 Within two years, Dave joined the Brussels branch of the International Workingmen's Association and two years later, its general council.
 He represented the international wing at the 1872 Hague Congress and the mechanics of Verviers at the 1873 Geneva Congress.
 At the former, Dave read the minority report supporting federative autonomy and voted against anarchist Bakunin's expulsion from the union.
 He worked on multiple French- and Dutch-language newspapers in the worker's association.
-He did not participate in the 1873 Spanish Cantonal rebellion despite rumors otherwise.
+He did not participate in the 1873 Spanish Cantonal rebellion despite rumours otherwise.